By Melissa A. Kay

 If you allow a little wiggle room, the gratitude may go a long way.
 Try letting your child do his homework outside.
 Or stay up half an hour later on spring break or holiday weekends.

 If it means you have to give an extra reminder when it’s time to come in and get ready for bed, don’t worry.
 Compromising every now and then won’t affect his overall ability to focus.
 And it might make him more motivated to get done the things he has to.

-Melissa A. Kay is a writer, editor and content strategist with over 15 years of experience in the publishing field in the areas of family, beauty, health, employment, lifestyle and more.
+Melissa A. Kay is a writer, editor and content strategist in the areas of family, health, employment, beauty, lifestyle and more.

 What’s the Difference Between Inattention and Distractibility?

 Can Kids Who Have Trouble With Focus Sometimes Be Hyperfocused?

 Is My Preschooler Overly Distractible?
 How Can I Tell?